kevinslin/seed-tldr/vault/common.last.md

 `last -F -a`

-- View all logins by a specific user and show the ip address instead of the hostname:
+- View all logins by a specific user and show the IP address instead of the hostname:

 `last {{username}} -i`